 What are parenting services?

-Coaching and mediation with the goal of providing hope for a family’s new future and a home life that is nourishing and protected for children and parents.
+Parenting Coordination, Coaching, Co-Parenting Education and Support, and Mediation with the goal of providing hope for a family’s new future and a home life that is nourishing and protected for children and parents.

 Parenting services are for parents who are:

 - I’m not sure how to do it all alone.

 - I don’t believe my former partner is capable of parenting well without me.

 - I don’t believe I am capable of parenting well without my former partner.